 A plaintiff must prove all of these elements if they want to prevail in their fraud lawsuit.

 Our Maryland Termite Inspection Attorneys Can Help You File a Fraud Claim

 If you or a family member was the victim of termite inspection fraud, you should contact an experienced Maryland termite inspection attorney today.
 The termite fraud attorneys at Whitney, LLP are prepared to provide you with diligent legal representation to help you pursue the compensation you deserve.
-To schedule a free legal consultation, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation, call Whitney, LLP at (410) 583-8000, or contact us online.